joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 Test 7 failed, however it was was not a complete failure, as the file was still recovered, just to the wrong location.
 I will be fixing it in the next sub-section.

 Test 24.7 failed, and was an erroneous test.
 This test scenario will not happen in real world use very often, and can be fixed by simply logging out, and logging back in again with the correct key.
-I may fix this in the next section.

 ### Fixing failed tests: